ThiagoSBarreto/NecroWiKi.Backend/README.md

 - WoW using an AzerothCore / PlayerBots-compatible authentication database;
 - Ragnarok using a 2012 pre-renewal rAthena-compatible database structure.

+## License and legal note

+This backend exposes project services for registration and games.
+CORES, ROMs, images, and game assets must be acquired personally and legally from authorized sources only.
+The repository should not be used to host, mirror, or redistribute copyrighted ROMs, emulator cores, or protected game images without proper authorization.

+The project should be treated as a private or locally managed platform and must be operated only with the permission of the maintainers.
+It must not be used for piracy or unauthorized distribution of copyrighted content.

 ## Related repository

 Frontend: https://github.com/NecroHome/NecroWiKi.Frontend